ntbloom/bloomblag/content/posts/scripting-python-with-npm.md

 file even if you won't call on it directly.

 So will I be using this on a daily basis?
 I don't know, probably not.
 But it's cool to know that it's there.
-And it can't be any more of a hack than all of the left-pad cousins holding up the internet.
+And it can't be any more fragile than all of the left-pad cousins holding up the internet.